 UCare 24/7 Nurse Line

 UCare pregnancy advisor nurse line

 Nurses can offer expert advice, support, answers to your pregnancy questions and referrals to additional resources over the phone.

 9 am – 5 pm, Monday – Friday

 UCare Health Ride

-No-cost transportation to and from COVID-19 testing, COVID-19 vaccines and medical, dental and pharmacy visits. (only available for certain plans)
+No-cost transportation to and from your medical, dental, and pharmacy visits.

 8 am – 5 pm, Monday – Friday